clearbrain/clearbrain-data-science-challenge-youdar/work_notes/work_notes.md

 We do not have info on the actual user (such as user account)
 We do not have dates in the data, so we can't look at the change over time

-I would do couple of models (Only very brifly.
+I would do couple of models (Only very briefly.
 Will not spend to much time)
 One model create a new `target` feature as described below, and another just diredtly try and predict `converted = 1`

 Typically I would do a quick model and see what features are important just to try and